einarwh/experiments-in-powerblog/content/blog-posts/no-programming-as-other.md

 That might seem silly, because surely we do it to understand programming better, right?
 It's an act of interpretation aimed at answering the question "what is programming?".

 But that's not the only possible explanation.
-Another way to look at it is that we are reading - interpreting - programming to be something ourselves.
+Another way to look at it is that we are reading - interpreting - programming to _be_ something ourselves.
 Because programming is something that we, programmers, do.
-Whatever programming is determines who or what we are.
+Whatever programming _is_ determines who or what we _are_.
 Programming makes the programmer.
 Whatever metaphor we apply acts a mirror, and we want to like what we see in the mirror.

 For instance, viewing programming as art makes the programmer an artist.
 This is clearly a desirable identity for some, with [Paul Graham](http://www.paulgraham.com/hp.html) being the most prominent example.
 Unfortunately, borrowed clothes often fit poorly, and borrowed identities are often hollow.
 You risk that someone will [call your bluff](https://idlewords.com/2005/04/dabblers_and_blowhards.htm).
 Programmers are first and foremost programmers.
 And why shouldn't that be enough?
 I am curious as to where this impulse to borrow legitimacy and status from other identities comes from.
 Why aren't we content to be mere programmers?
 Why do we feel the need to borrow feathers from others?